-Report of the IWC Climate Change Steering Group Meeting, University of Glasgow, August 19th, 2014
+Report of the IWC Climate Change Steering Group Meeting1

-1. Introduction
+1. INTRODUCTION

-Mark Peter Simmonds, as convenor, welcomed everyone to the Steering Group meeting.
-He thanked Chris Parsons for his help in organising the meeting, Natalie Ashford Hodges for helping to prepare materials for the meeting and Julie Creek for excellent logistical support.
-A list of the Steering Group participants is given as Appendix 1.
-Simmonds noted that the objective of the meeting was 'To review work by the Scientific Committee to date; place this in the context of latest knowledge; and produce a plan for an ongoing work programme by the Scientific Committee'.
-He then provided a brief summary of actions taken by the IWC to date to clarify expected impacts of climate change on cetaceans, based primarily on a review provided to the last Scientific Committee meeting (Hodges and Simmonds, 2014).
+The Steering Group meeting was held on 19 August at the University of Glasgow, UK.
+Simmonds, as Convenor, welcomed everyone to the Steering Group meeting.
+He thanked Parsons for his help in organising the meeting, Ashford Hodges for helping to prepare materials for the meeting and Julie Creek of the IWC Secretariat for excellent logistical support.
+A list of participants is given as Annex A. Simmonds noted that the objective of the meeting was:

+'To review work by the Scientific Committee to date; place this in the context of latest knowledge; and produce a plan for an ongoing work programme by the Scientific Committee'.

+He then provided a brief summary of actions taken by the IWC to date to clarify expected impacts of climate change on cetaceans, based primarily on a review provided to the last Scientific Committee meeting (Ashford-Hodges and Simmonds, 2014).

-The first climate change workshop took place in 1995 and concluded that there was some 'general concern ' for cetaceans but also that 'given the uncertainties in modelling climate change at a suitable scale and thus modelling effects on biological processes...at present it is not possible to model in a predictive manner the effects of climate change on cetacean populations'.
+The first IWC Climate Change Workshop took place in 1995 (IWC, 1997) and concluded that there was some 'general concern' for cetaceans but also that 'given the uncertainties in modelling climate change at a suitable scale and thus modelling effects on biological processes... at present it is not possible to model in a predictive manner the effects of climate change on cetacean populations'.
 It added that a 'considerable further amount of fundamental research' would be required to accurately predict the impacts of climate change on cetaceans.

-The IWC returned to this issue in 2007, when a second workshop was proposed.
-During this same year the fourth IPCC Assessment on Climate Change (IPPC, 2007) was published and, hence, when the second workshop was convened in 2009, it was to a backdrop of growing concern regarding the accelerating rate of global environmental change.
-From this workshop came recommendations focused on: (i) developing more accurate models to predict cetacean responses to climate change, such as habitat preference and climate envelope models of expected range shifts; (ii) quantifying the level of uncertainty implicit within these models, introduced by any assumptions regarding the relationship between observed cetacean distribution and environmental data, and the accuracy of the climate change model selected; and (iii) improving understanding of the relationship between cetacean distribution and quantifiable climatic indices (such as sea surface temperature) anticipated to change under IPCC predictions.
+The IWC returned to this issue in 2007, when a second Workshop was proposed.
+During this same year the fourth IPCC Assessment on Climate Change (AR4) (IPCC, 2007) was published and, hence, when the second IWC Workshop was convened in 2009 (IWC, 2010b), it was to a backdrop of growing concern regarding the accelerating rate of global environmental change.
+From this second Workshop came recommendations focused on: (i) developing more accurate models to predict cetacean responses to climate change, such as habitat preference and climate envelope models of expected range shifts; (ii) quantifying the level of uncertainty implicit within these models, introduced by any assumptions regarding the relationship between observed cetacean distribution and environmental data, and the accuracy of the climate change model selected; and (iii) improving understanding of the relationship between cetacean distribution and quantifiable climatic indices (such as sea surface temperature) anticipated to change under IPCC predictions.
 The output of this final recommendation would in theory contribute to the development of more accurate models, reducing the level of uncertainty in (ii).

-Further to this, a third IWC climate change workshop was held in Vienna in 2010.
-This workshop focused on small cetaceans and from this came particular concerns for those species with habitats restricted through the presence of physical barriers, e.g. riverine species, or populations residing in "ecological cul-de-sacs" such as bays, coves, ocean basins (e.g. northern Indian Ocean) or seas (e.g. Mediterranean) with limited ability to migrate along isotherms to mitigate localised climate warming.
+Further to this, a third IWC climate change Workshop was held in Vienna in 2010 (IWC, 2012).
+This Workshop focused on small cetaceans and from this came particular concerns for those species with habitats restricted through the presence of physical barriers, e.g. riverine species, or populations residing in 'ecological cul-de-sacs' such as bays, coves, ocean basins (e.g. northern Indian Ocean) or seas (e.g. Mediterranean) with limited ability to migrate along isotherms to mitigate localised climate warming.

-Again, this workshop recognised that an improved understanding of how cetaceans interact with their environment is required to accurately predict responses to climate change.
+Again, this Workshop recognised that an improved understanding of how cetaceans interact with their environment is required to accurately predict responses to climate change.
 The importance of long-term datasets was stressed.
-The workshop encouraged further research, building on this 'library' of datasets, and recommended that efforts be made to identify and analyse existing datasets of relevance.
-The third workshop also called for a global review of 'restricted habitats', and recommended that a list of priority species be drafted in the context of the IUCN Red List, assessing their relative vulnerability or resilience to climate change.
+The Workshop encouraged further research, building on this 'library' of datasets, and recommended that efforts be made to identify and analyse existing datasets of relevance.
+The third Workshop also called for a global review of 'restricted habitats', and recommended that a list of priority species be drafted in the context of the IUCN Red List, assessing their relative vulnerability or resilience to climate change